PierreOrhan/PierreOrhan.github.io/topics/mathematics/index.markdown

 ## Mathematics

-I note the difficulties I had to approach these topics with :fire: .
+I note the difficulties I had to approach these topics with 🔥 .
 None: accessible to anyone after high-school.
-1 fire: 2 years of undergrad studies in mathematics needed, 2 fire: up to beginning of master (I am consolidating), more fire: grad studies and beyond (so things I do not master).
+1 🔥 2 years of undergrad studies in mathematics needed, 2 🔥🔥 up to beginning of master (I am consolidating), more 🔥🔥🔥🔥 grad studies and beyond (so things I do not master).

 ## Intuitions